 The traditional techniques behind your cover image

-Everything you need to know about cover images.
+Everything you need to know about cover images

-At MILK, we offer a range of cover design options—you can choose between a simple text cover, an elegant Designer Cover, a 3/4 image wrap or a custom cover image.
+At MILK Books, we offer a range of cover design options—you can choose between a simple text cover, an elegant Designer Cover, a 3/4 image wrap or a custom cover image.
 A custom cover image is a great way to introduce your story.
 It sets the tone from the first glance and is a great opportunity to showcase one of your favorite photos from your book.
 For those who opt for a cover image, we’ve put together everything you need to know about how we craft them.

-How we craft your custom cover image.
+How we craft your custom cover image

-1. First, we digitally print your cover image using top-grade inks.
+1. First, we digitally print your cover image using top-grade inks

 Every cover image is printed onto 200gsm art card.
 It is then matt laminated to provide an extra layer of protection.
 If you’re creating from our Classic range, your image will be printed in 4-color.
 If you’re creating from our Premium or Moleskine ranges, it will be printed in 6-color.